sensu/sensu-docs/content/sensu-go/6.1/plugins/supported-integrations/timescaledb.md

 The Sensu TimescaleDB Handler plugin is a Sensu [handler][1] that sends Sensu metrics to the time-series database TimescaleDB so you can store, instrument, and visualize Sensu metrics data.

 {{% notice note %}}
-**NOTE**: The Sensu TimescaleDB Handler plugin is an example of Sensu's metrics processing and storage integrations.
+**NOTE**: The Sensu TimescaleDB Handler plugin is an example of Sensu's status and metrics processing and storage integrations.
 To find more integrations, search [Bonsai, the Sensu asset index](https://bonsai.sensu.io/).
 {{% /notice %}}